 Couple of reasons:

 – Anyone can trumpet about how great their product is, but people are more interested in what the product is like to live with and what other customers (or people similar to them) think to it.
-By working with bloggers your products not only can become part of the story of someone’s life, that person will go and write about it and tell their friends and readers.
+By working with bloggers your products not only can become part of the story of someone’s life, but that person will also go and write about it and tell their friends and readers.
 And that’s so much more effective than straightforward advertising.

 – It’s great fun meeting new people

 2. How do you know who is a “blagger” and who is a “blogger”?

 By one look at their blog… too many reviews and poor quality writing are the biggest giveaways.